IR Information Latest Financial Highlights

 (JPY: Million)

-Liabilities decreased 25.2 billion yen from the end of the previous fiscal year to 69.5 billion yen.
-The main increases were 2.3 billion yen in notes and accounts payable-trade and 1.4 billion yen in contract liabilities.
-The main decreases were 0.8 billion yen in income taxes payable, 5.7 billion yen in other current liabilities, and 23.0 billion yen in long- and short-term borrowings, bonds payable (including current portion of bonds payable) and convertible-bond-type bonds with share acquisition rights.
+Liabilities decreased 22.5 billion yen from the end of the previous fiscal year to 72.2 billion yen.
+The main increases were 4.4 billion yen in notes and accounts payable-trade and 1.2 billion yen in other non-current liabilities.
+The main decreases were 3.9 billion yen in long- and short-term borrowings, bonds payable (including current portion of bonds payable), 0.8 billion yen in income taxes payable, 0.3 billion yen in provision for bonuses, 2.0 billion yen in other current liabilities, and 21.0 billion yen in convertible-bond-type bonds with share acquisition rights.

 Net Assets